Arabic Calligraphy Logo Design

 Nastaliq — for South Asian, Persian, and literary brands

-Nastaliq’s diagonal cascading flow is instantly recognizable as the script of Urdu and Persian.
-For brands with South Asian or Iranian cultural positioning — Urdu-language media, South Asian food brands, Pakistani fashion, Persian art — Nastaliq communicates direct cultural authenticity that no other script can match.
+Nastaliq diagonal cascading flow recognizable instantly as script of Urdu and Persian.
+For brands with South Asian or Iranian cultural positioning — Urdu-language media, South Asian food brands, Pakistani fashion, Persian art — Nastaliq direct communicates cultural authenticity no other can match script.

 Typography Rules for Arabic Logo Design